sumandeb003/Ariane_Trojans_for_Pyverilog/README.md

 4. `vectoradd_TP3.v` contains the trojan TP3

 5. The `A to Z of Using HW2VEC for Hardware Trojan Detection.ipynb` reports how to install HW2VEC and use it to detect hardware trojans (HTs).
+It refers to the file `use_case_2.py` in this repository.